 4. John Elway, QB – 1983

 Elway’s transition from two-sport star at Stanford to big league QB wasn’t a smooth one.
 The consensus no. 1 selection in the 1983 draft was taken by Baltimore, but cited a couple of reasons he didn’t want to play there, threatening to join the New York Yankees if the Colts didn’t trade him.
 The Colts relented and dealt him to Denver, where he would make history.
-In his first season, the Future Hall of Famer would lead the Broncos to the playoffs and in 1986 and 1987 he was instrumental to back-to-back Super Bowl triumphs, being named MVP of Super Bowl XXXIII and MVP of the 1987 season.
+In his first season, the Future Hall of Famer would lead the Broncos to the playoffs.
+In the 1997 and 1998 seasons, he was instrumental to back-to-back Super Bowl triumphs, being named MVP of Super Bowl XXXIII and MVP of the 1987 regular season.
 Elway recorded the most victories by a starting quarterback and statistically was the second most prolific passer in NFL history.
 He was also a great runner, being one of only two players ever to score a rushing touchdown in four different Super Bowls (the other being Thurman Thomas) and the only quarterback to do so.

 3. Paul Hornung, RB – 1957